-Vienna is undoubtedly one of Europe’s most beautiful capital cities and a place where merrymaking and Christmas celebrations are taken seriously.
-Events taking place across the city range from quaint markets held in the shadow of dramatic Baroque architecture and classical concerts in some of the greatest venues in the world to art installations and ice rinks.
-Check out our guide to the best activities in Vienna this Christmas.
+Vienna is undoubtedly one of Europe’s most beautiful capital cities and a place where merrymaking and Christmas celebrations are taken very seriously indeed.
+Events across the city range from quaint markets held in the shadow of dramatic baroque architecture and classical concerts in some of the greatest venues in the world to art installations and ice rinks.
+Check out our guide to the best activities in Vienna at Christmas.

 Second to Vienna, the city of Salzburg is the next best venue for an Austrian Christmas city break.
 The Christmas markets are atmospheric and the surrounding snow-tipped Alps make a delightful backdrop for seasonal festivities.
-There is also the option for escaping into the wilderness; located 90 minutes’ drive from Salzburg’s city centre, Saalbach is a delightful and charming village with a modest centre containing many cute cafés, bars and boutique hotels.
-With the addition of a new ski lift and slopes ranging from 830m to 2,095m, it’s perfect for lovers of winter sports.
+You can also escape into the wilderness; a 90-minute drive from Salzburg’s city centre, Saalbach is a delightful and charming village full of great cafes, bars and boutique hotels.
+With the addition of a new ski lift and slopes ranging from 830m (2,723ft) to 2,095m (6,873ft) it’s perfect for winter-sport enthusiasts.

-Beautiful year round, but especially spectacular in the colder months, this picturesque Alpine valley contains four charming villages: Niederau, Oberau, Auffach and Thierbach.
+Beautiful year round, but especially spectacular in the colder months, this picturesque Alpine valley contains four idyllic villages: Niederau, Oberau, Auffach and Thierbach.

-Located 700 metres (2,300 feet) above sea level, the district of Gmunden in Upper Austria is a delightful area blessed with densely rich forests, rugged mountains and glittering streams.
+Located 700m (2,300ft) above sea level, the district of Gmunden in Upper Austria is blessed with densely rich forests, rugged mountains and glittering streams.
 Between 13 and 21 January each year, the azure skies explode with colour, when hundreds of Luftballons grace Gosau’s heavens for Hot Air Balloon Week.
 This is just one of many spectacular attractions to enjoy here; the glaciers and the enchanting Lake Gosau are also sights not to be missed.

 Zell am See

-Holidays in this spectacular lakeside town are full of endless wonders, and are terrific in both the summer and winter.
-Those who visit in the warmer months should embark on some hiking trails, which promise to deliver breathtaking panoramic views and some satisfyingly challenging routes.
+Holidays in this spectacular lakeside town are terrific in both the summer and winter.
+Those who visit in the warmer months should embark on some hiking trails, which deliver breathtaking panoramic views and some satisfyingly challenging routes.
 Nearby Kaprun is famed for its glacier ice rinks.

 Friedensreich Hundertwasser’s work is probably the best example of weird yet wonderful architecture in Vienna.
 As well as his famous wobbly apartment block in Vienna, he also designed some of the buildings around the Rogner Bad Blumau in Styria, making for a wonderfully surreal world.
 Around the spa, there are a variety of outdoor thermal pools and massage and treatment packages available, providing some respite from the cold weather.